stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

 :::important

-Network access rules referenced in this document are not currently implemented in ToolHive.
-They are a roadmap feature planned for future releases.
+Network access rules referenced in this document aren't currently implemented in ToolHive.
+They're a roadmap feature planned for future releases.
 For now, only file system permissions are enforced.

 Contributions to help implement this feature are welcome!
 You can contribute by visiting our [GitHub repository](https://github.com/stacklok/toolhive).